Motivating Innovation with a Misspecified Roadmap: Endogenous Innovation Cycles

-Notably, when $\alpha^{*}<1$, Theorem \ref{thm:cycles:frontier} shows that continued innovation cannot be implemented at full intensity: even in stationary environments, incentives must periodically revert to routine tasks to prevent misspecification concerns from drifting to levels at which innovation becomes uncontractible.
-This result isolates a new dynamic insights: when a sophisticated agent faces a high-uncertainty contracting environment, exploration--exploitation \textit{cycles} emerge endogenously in the long run.\footnote{These cycles also differ from those in standard misspecified Bayesian learning which are belief-driven \citep[e.g.,][]{nyarko91,fuden17}.
-In our framework, even given a fixed belief, cycles will still arise because they are driven by the agent's endogenous misspecification concerns and not by his belief.} Importantly, these cycles are dictated by the agent's misspecification concerns and the statistical performance of the roadmap rather than by exogenous changes in technology or payoff.
+When $\alpha_\ast<1$, Theorem \ref{thm:cycles:frontier} shows that continued innovation cannot be implemented at full intensity.
+Since implementing innovation can degrade the agent's \textit{trust} in the roadmap, organizations must periodically revert to routine tasks to rebuild this trust and prevent misspecification concerns from reaching uncontractible levels.
+This tension arises because long-run misspecification concerns accumulate proportionally to the realized frequency of innovation (Lemma \ref{lem:cycles:llr-frequency}).
+Theorem \ref{thm:cycles:frontier} therefore isolates a new dynamic mechanism: when a sophisticated agent faces a high-uncertainty contracting environment, exploration-exploitation cycles emerge endogenously in the long run.\footnote{These cycles also differ from those in standard misspecified Bayesian learning which are belief-driven \citep[e.g.,][]{nyarko91,fuden17}.
+In our framework, even given a fixed belief, cycles will still arise because they are driven by the agent's endogenous misspecification concerns and not by his belief.} Importantly, these cycles are dictated by the internal tension of managing the agent's trust in the roadmap and its statistical performance, rather than by exogenous changes in technology or payoff.